gregorhd/interactive_rasterstats/README.md

 1. a vector source indicating the administrative boundaries for a superordinate sub-national government tier (e.g. the state level) and a second subordinate tier (e.g. the municipal level):
  > the present sample script uses the administrative boundaries for Nigeria available at [humdata.org](https://data.humdata.org/dataset/nga-administrative-boundaries);
 2. another vector source representing service areas including an attribute field or column indicating the total amount of solid waste collected per week by each contractor/service provider in metric tonnes:
- > the present sample script uses dummy polygons and hypothetical collection totals assuming a 21% collection rate, the sample shapefiles are available in the `data_files` folder of the GitHub repo;
+ > the present sample script uses dummy polygons and hypothetical collection totals for Lagos State assuming a 21% collection rate.
+Sample shapefiles for Lagos and Ogun State are available in the `data_files` folder of the GitHub repo;
 3. the pop GeoTIFF of the CIESIN [High-Resolution Settlements Layer (HRSL)](https://ciesin.columbia.edu/data/hrsl/#data) providing the number of persons estimated to haved lived in each 1 arc-second pixel (roughly 30m) in 2015, available for roughly 30 countries in Africa, Asia and Latin America, **or** the [Gridded World Population](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4) layer which has global coverage, covers 5 year periods from 2000 to 2020 but only has a 30 arc-second resolution (roughly 1km).
  > the present sample script uses the HRSL for Nigeria available [here](https://ciesin.columbia.edu/data/hrsl/#data).